knowledgetechnologyuhh/grid-3d/README.md

 ```
 cfg.DATASET.PATH = "path/to/the/dataset/folder"
 ```
 If you have downloaded both GRiD-3D and GRiD-A-3D datasets, don't forget to adjust the path to the desired dataset every time you run a new experiment.
-Also, adjust the sizes of the tasks `train_film.py` or `train_mac.py` as follows:
+Also, adjust the sizes of the tasks in `train_film.py` or `train_mac.py` as follows:
 ```
 cfg.TASK_SIZES.existence_prediction = 32288
 cfg.TASK_SIZES.orientation_prediction = 26317